goopey7/goop/README.md

 Loading and unloading meshes and textures is also pretty efficient and robust.
 If you try and load a mesh more than once, the engine will actually just increment the amount of instances instead of duplicating the vertices and indices.
 This means we can take advantage of Vulkan's instanced rendering feature.

 What plagued this submission the most was that despite being told to make a game alongside the engine, I was lazer focused on the technology.
 And you can tell.
 The inline helper functions in places like `<goop/Input.h>` get the job done, but were added last minute in a scramble to get something that could maybe turn into a game by the submission.
 And so it's definitely missing some functions and lacking in thought for the application programmer.
 If I wanted to make an FPS, I could get the camera working fine.
 But how on earth would I ray-cast or shoot something that triggers but doesn't do collision physics?
 Having just those two basic additional features would go a really long way in the potential for games.

+I'm also very sad to say that this submission does not make use of DLLs.
+One of my original visions was being able to just slot an editor DLL in and then boom you're in the editor.
+Due to time constraints I did not have much time to investigate.

 Also the editor doesn't have any system for multiple games/projects.
 Which to me feels like an essential game engine feature.
 But maybe for in-house engines not so much?
 It's definitely something I'd want for my engine.